 The General Laws were amended in the 2013 session of the General Assembly to modify the manner in which health insurance is provided to Medicare eligible retirees covered under the System's plan covering state employees.
-Effective October 1, 2014 the State established a health reimbursement account (HRA) for each Medicare eligible retiree who elects to receive health insurance coverage through the state sponsored program.
+Effective October 1, 2014 the State established a health reimbursement account (HRA) for each Medicare eligible retiree who elects to receive health insurance coverage through the State sponsored program.
 The amount deposited by the State into each HRA varies based on the date of retirement and years of service at retirement but is based on the lowest-cost Medicare supplemental plan available through the program that meets the plan requirements defined in the law.
 Amounts available in each retiree's HRA may be used for any eligible medical care expense including reimbursement for health insurance premiums.
-The law requires the Director of the Department of Administration to maximize options with respect to the individual policies available to Medicare eligible retirees while increasing flexibility and options available to plan members.
+The law requires the Director of the Department of Administration to maximize options with respect to the individual policies available to Medicare eligible retirees.
+Management believes these changes will reduce costs for Medicare eligible retirees while increasing flexibility and options available to plan members.